CESNET/Nemea-Modules/flow_meter/README.md

 ## Description
 This NEMEA module creates flows from input PCAP file / network interface and exports them to output interface.

+## Requirements
+- To compile this module you will need libpcap development library installed.
+- Root priviliges are needed when capturing from network interface.

 ## Interfaces
 - Input: PCAP file or network interface
 - Output interfaces: Unirec containing `<COLLECTOR_FLOW>` + fields added by active plugins